newaetech/sonata-system/doc/architecture/board.md

 ## Technical details

 If you want to know more details on what the actual design looks like, please have a look at [NewAE's repository of the Sonata PCB](https://github.com/newaetech/sonata-pcb).

+This includes the entire design sources, available currently in Altium, with a KiCad version being released shortly.

+## Schematic Link

+You can find a [direct link to the schematics](https://github.com/newaetech/sonata-pcb/blob/main/sonata-schematics-r08.pdf) for your reading pleasure.